0x5d/tweetbot/clojure/tweetbot/README.md

-First add your oauth settings in the tweetbot-config.yml file located at your home.
+First add your oauth settings in the tweetbot-config.yml file and put it at your home with the name *.tweetboth*

 Then run:
 ```